dkim319/NFL_Predictive_Model_v2/README.md

 There code only requires the standard installation of Anaconda Python.
 It will requires Pip to install the pandas, numpy, sklearn, and xgboost libraries.

+Important Note:  The XGBoost version used for this project is 0.81.
+Using version 0.90 will result in different results.

 ## Project Motivation<a name="motivation"></a>

 The purpose of this project is to continue improvement one of my projects to incorporate lessons learned and additional techinques.